 A: Yes!
-As we continue to take precautions with Covid, Reach for Resources offers virtual programming.
 Our virtual programs are for ages 18+ unless specified.
-Virtual programming takes place on online platforms such as WebEx, Zoom, Google Meet and YouTube.
-Virtual programming will continue to some extent even after Covid is over.
-It is a great way for people to connect without the hassle of transportation.
+Virtual programming takes place on online platforms such as WebEx or Zoom.

-Q: I'm interested in registering for one of the social clubs (Teen Explorers, OTT, or Wednesday Night Social).
+Q: I'm interested in registering for one of the social clubs (Teen Explorers, OTTA, Independent Adult Programs, or Wednesday Night Social).
 What kinds of activities do they do?